 - Your data settings on Facebook

 Secondly, we completed the global rollout of Off-Facebook Activity, which provides Facebook users with a new level of transparency and control.
 Through this tool, users will be able to see a summary of the apps and websites that send information about users to Facebook.
-Users are also able to clear or disconnect the information from their Facebook account.
+Users are also able to clear or disconnect the information from their Facebook accounts.

 Strengthening Australia’s Privacy Laws